BoredHackerBlog/portwatch/README.md

 # portwatch

+# don't use this. it's kinda broken. try this maybe: https://github.com/BoredHackerBlog/portwatch2 ??

 Project that does a baseline port scan then does scheduled scans and adds findings to a table

 # use case